On the rate of convergence of Berrut's interpolant at equally spaced nodes: Introduction

 In this article we extend their work, by presenting a detailed analysis of the asymptotic behavior of the interpolation error for functions with absolutely continuous derivatives.
 We denote the class of such functions by $\wrm{AC}^1$, and emphasize that, unlike the definition of the Sobolev space $\wfc{\wrm{W}^{2,1}}{[-1,1]}$, we require that $\wdfc{f}{x}$ is defined for all $x \in [-1,1]$ in order for $f$ to belong to $\wrm{AC}^1$ (we consider directional derivatives at $x \in \wset{-1,1}$.)
 We also analyze functions with derivatives of bounded variation, and denote their class by $\wrm{BV}^1$, with the same requirement on the derivatives.

-We prove the two conjectures by Mastroianni and Szabados and show that the order of convergence of the interpolants $\wfc{B_n}{f}$ above is also of order $1/n$ for $f \in \wrm{BV}^1$.
+We prove the first conjecture by Mastroianni and Szabados in full, and present a proof of a weaker version of their second conjecture: their conjecture regards arbitrary functions, our proof makes the additional assumption that the function have absolutely continuous derivatives, but we hope that the readers will agree with us that this class of functions covers a wide range of applications.
+We also show that the order of convergence of the interpolants $\wfc{B_n}{f}$ above is also of order $1/n$ for $f \in \wrm{BV}^1$.
 Their first conjecture, which we state below, is about the interpolation error for functions $f \in \wrm{Lip \ 1}$, and we prove it in Section \ref{secFirst}. \pbConjectureBT{conj}{First conjecture by Mastroianni and Szabados} There exists a function $f \in \wrm{Lip \ 1}$ such that

 \peConjecture{conj}